isomerpages/govtech-stp/pages/New FAQ test page.md

 - <a href="https://go.gov.sg/bca-self-art-chi" target="_blank">Chinese</a>
 - <a href="https://go.gov.sg/bca-self-art-mal" target="_blank">Malay</a>
 - <a href="https://go.gov.sg/bca-self-art-tam" target="_blank">Tamil</a>

-#### 9. Are there any age restrictions on the use of ART kits?

-Children under the age of 2 are not required to perform ARTs.
-Generally, those below 12 years old will require an adult’s assistance to administer the ART self-test.

-#### 9. What time do travellers need to perform their ART?

-Travellers are required to self-administer their ART before leaving their place of accommodation.

-#### 10. How long will it take to obtain the results of the self-administered ART?

 The results should be visible within 15 minutes and should be reflected as follows.
 If it appears as invalid, please repeat the test and submit a valid (i.e. positive or negative) test result via the webform.
 <img src="/images/ARTresults.png" width="820" height="222">